andreavitaletti/IoT_short_course/docs_src/docs/index.md

 # Tools and Materials

 I like [vscode](https://code.visualstudio.com/) with the [Remote-SSH extension](https://code.visualstudio.com/docs/remote/ssh) to interact with the virtual machine for FreeRTOS development.
 However, during the class there might be many issues due to different version of the OS and vscode.
 To further simplify the process I use [micro](https://micro-editor.github.io/index.html) a modern and intuitive terminal-based text editor.
 Give it a try, it is very convenient.
-I also suggest to install the [file manager plugin](https://github.com/NicolaiSoeborg/filemanager-plugin)
+I also suggest to install the [file manager plugin](https://github.com/NicolaiSoeborg/filemanager-plugin).
+The only annoying issue I'm currently facing with micro is that [copy/past does not work smoothly over SSH](https://github.com/zyedidia/micro/issues/958), you have to use ctr + shift + V

 ## Material